SaidRasinlic/SaidRasinlic/README.md

 - :seedling: Exploring new Ruby on Rails, JavaScript, Java technologies just as sharpening my data structure and algorithmic skills.

-- :watch: In my free time, I play games, watch movies, follow the world news and practice coding outside of my home office.
+- :watch: In my free time, I'm all about sports, music, chill vibes, and staying updated on tech trends.

 - :pushpin: I would describe myself as very spontaneous, open-minded and flexible person who is adaptable to environment and circumstances, I can work under pressure without problems.
 As an individual I can totally say that I'm "criticism-tolerant" and very patient person.